Salzman International Illustration Agency

 • Batteries not included or needed, but grudgingly recommended.

 • Four out of five dentists recommend Caldwell Bosch.
-But why?
+Why?
 They won't say.

 • Enlarged to show texture.